anymod/guide/docs/guide/script.md

 ---
-title: Anymod script
+title: AnyMod script
 lang: en-US
 ---

 # Script options

-You can customize Anymod's behavior on each page:
+You can customize AnyMod's behavior on each page:
 - To show or hide console tips
 - To show or hide the on-page content editor ("toolkit")
 - To load certain mods before others

-To do this, edit the options parameter `{}`, which is the final argument of the Anymod script:
+To do this, edit the options parameter `{}`, which is the final argument of the AnyMod script:

 ```html{6}
 <!-- Anymod -->